afg1/cad2gdml/README.md

   make

 I haven't put an install step in my CMakeLists.txt yet, so there is no make install.
 Just copy the binary "cad2gdml" into /usr/local/bin or elsewhere on your path.
 That's it!

+## Usage
+To get a reminder of this, you can just do cad2gdml with no commands: cad2gdml
+  Usage:
+  cad2gdml <CAD file>

+That's basically it really.
+Note the important caveats in the Important Notes section above though.

+## Possible developments
+I would like to enable an optional command line argument to change the output filename, but this is pretty low on my priorities at the moment.

+Any further suggestions are welcome!